MEET LYRO - OUR NEW AI CHATBOT

 A more traditional, rule-based bot only understands the query provided by the context of a specific keyword.
 On the other hand, an NLP chatbot can understand the entire context of user intent.

-NLP chatbot example
+NLP chatbots example

 Say that a customer asks a rule-based chatbot to share shipping info related to your business.
 Since it’s trained to provide an answer according to the “shipping” keyword, it’s supposed to give you accurate info on this particular subject.